RH-devs/FUN-YOGA/README.md

 __Home Page__

 - The Home Page includes a background picture of yoga group exhibiting a technique to allow the user see what the site entails.
-- This section introduces the user to Fun yoga with slide animation of pictures to grab their attention.

 ![Home Page](https://github.com/RH-devs/YOGA-PROJECT/blob/main/assets/images/funyoga-homepgae.PNG)